younata/personal_knowledge/src/food/recipes/pinto_beans.md

 3 parts water to 1 part beans. (e.g. 3 cups water for every cup of beans).

 Combine in a slow cooker.
-Heat on low until the water level is where the beans are (4-8 hours depending on how powerful "low" is on your slow cooker).
+Heat on low for 6-8 hours.
+Replenish the water if it gets too low.

 Strain the beans into a container.
 It keeps reasonably well in the fridge.